Machine Learning Neutrino-Nucleus Cross Sections: Structure functions

 The source of this apparent discrepancy is that the ND marginal $\pND$ is related to the structure functions with nontrivially $(x,Q^2)$-dependent weights by the combination of the ND flux $\Phi_\mathrm{ND}$ and the kinematic factors of Eq.~\eqref{eq:nuAd2-unique}.
 Via these weights, the ND data constrain only a small range of all $(x,Q^2)$, outside of which the model is free to vary without significantly affecting $q_\mathrm{ND} \approx p_\mathrm{ND}$ (and, critically, $q_\mathrm{FD} \approx p_\mathrm{FD}$).
 For example, the whited-out regions in Fig.~\ref{fig:sf-comp} are those for which there are no constraints at all, due to the maximum $E_\nu=10~\mathrm{GeV}$ defined for the toy model.

 Accounting for this kinematic weighting paints a clearer picture.
-Because $\pND(\Emu, \costheta)$ is obtained by marginalizing over $E_\nu$, it is nontrivially related to $W_i(x,Q^2)$, with any given point in $(\Emu, \costheta)$ in principle constraining the $W_i$ over the full range of $(x, Q^2)$.
+Because $\pND(\Emu, \costheta)$ is obtained by marginalizing over $E_\nu$, its relation to $W_i(x,Q^2)$ is nontrivial: each point in $(\Emu, \costheta)$ in principle constrains $W_i$ across the entire $(x, Q^2)$ domain.
 While it may be interesting to explore applications of the four-dimensional weight function that this defines, a simpler option is available in the toy model setting: we may instead consider the three-dimensional ND event distribution $\mathcal{P}_\mathrm{ND}$ in $(x,y,Q^2)$ kinematics, and marginalize over $y$.
-First, note that $\mathcal{P}_\mathrm{ND}$ may be decomposed into a contribution from each structure function:
+First, note that $\mathcal{P}_\mathrm{ND}$ may be decomposed into a contribution from each structure function: \begin{widetext}